 If you work by a window or in a similar situation, you shouldn’t need to worry about manually charging this keyboard’s battery, thanks to solar cells mounted along the top.
 Both the readout at the top right and the Logitech Solar App will show you how the solar charge process is going, too.
 A full charge lasts about three months.

 Outside its unique solar power design, this keyboard features an ultra-thin design with Logitech’s popular concave keycaps.
 It also includes a numeric keypad, a volume dial, a hotkey for automatically activating the MacOS Launchpad, and more.

-Das Keyboard offers dedicated MacOS keys for specific functions and a lavish media control dial in the top right corner for mastering your music.
+Das Keyboard offers dedicated MacOS keys for specific functions.
+You’ll also find a lavish media control dial in the top right corner for mastering your music.
 You can even remove the footbar and use it as a ruler (if you’re into that).